0xBcamp/jm-mode-score/score/README.md

 ## Mode Scoring on Mode Protocol 🔮 :ringed_planet: :mag:

+for Proper explanation on how this application works, See [EXPLANATION](./EXPLANATION.md)

 NOTE: Instead of Debank i am usinig Covalent(as they support mode network)

 NOTE: All data is being tested on ethereum chain, but design in such a way that it can be switch to mode easily(will need top erc20 tokens on the mode network, and other stuffs )